Moesif/moesif-laravel/README.md

 Middleware for PHP Laravel (> 5.1) to automatically log API Calls and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis

+__Moesif-Laravel V2.X.X have breaking changes from V1.X.X.
+Please see migration guide below for instructions for migrating from V1.0 to V2.0__

 ### Laravel 4.2
   A [Moesif SDK](https://github.com/Moesif/moesif-laravel4.2) is available for Laravel 4.2.
 Credit for creating this goes to [jonnypickett](https://github.com/jonnypickett/).